RyanFleck/SuperPull/docs/index.md

 I use SuperPull like this:

-1. Run `superpull -c` to add all repos in my home folder.
+1. Run `sp -c` to add all repos in my home folder.
-2. Run `superpull` to pull new commits and fetch new remote branches for all repositories.
+2. Run `sp` to pull new commits and fetch new remote branches for all repositories.

 Download the latest compiled binary for GNU/Linux [here](https://github.com/RyanFleck/SuperPull/releases/latest).